Jackson Heywood: Career

-Heywood graduated from the National Institute of Dramatic Art and went on to audition for roles in Australian television.
+Heywood attended the National Institute of Dramatic Art and went on to audition for roles in Australian television.
 In his debut, he was offered the four-month recurring role of Lachie Cladwell in the Seven Network soap opera Home and Away in 2008.
 His first appearance on the show was in May 2009, during the 22nd season, as the violent ex-boyfriend of character Claudia Hammond (Alexandra Park).
 In 2010, he appeared in the Australian feature film Vulnerable and two guest spots in the teen-oriented drama series Dance Academy, and the crime drama series East West 101, before relocating to Los Angeles to pursue an acting career in the United States.
 Following several auditions, Heywood landed a guest role in the MTV series Teen Wolf in 2014.
 His final work in the U.S. to date were the two short film projects The Answers and The Weight of Blood and Bones in 2015.
-After which, his Visa expired and he opted not to renew it, as his career in the U.S. had not been a success.

 Upon his return to Australia, Heywood earned the role of Brody Morgan during the 29th season of Home and Away.
 Brody's family arrived in Summer Bay in mid-2016.
 He is the third of four children having an older brother, Justin (James Stewart), an older sister, Tori (Penny McNamee) and a younger brother, Mason (Orpheus Pledger).
 For the first few months after arriving in Summer Bay, Brody and his family concealed the fact that they had been living in witness protection for the past seven years and that his true name is Bartholomew Lee, following the shooting deaths of his parents who were part of a drugs syndicate.
 The family's secret was exposed in the lead-up to the 2016 season finale.
 Heywood said he expected the Morgans to be seen as the new Braxtons of the Bay, stating in an interview with TV Week, "I can definitely see that, but I think we have a very different dynamic."
 In May 2019, Daniel Kilkelly of Digital Spy reported that Heywood had not been seen filming on set.
 It was later confirmed that Brody would depart on 10 June 2019 as Heywood had chosen to leave the role after 3 years.

 In November 2019, it was announced that Heywood had been cast in Stan original television web series Bloom.
 He appeared in season 2, which released on 9 April 2020.

+In 2021, Heywood starred in the critically acclaimed FX series Mr Inbetween.
+In 2023, Heywood appeared in the SBS series While the Men Are Away.

+In 2024, Heywood would appear in Stan Australia series Critical Incident.